-Yue Yangzi (乐羊子) lived in the Henan (河南) Jun (郡) (where was in modern-day Henan Province) of the Eastern Han Dynasty.
+Yue Yangzi (樂羊子) lived in Henan in the Eastern Han Dynasty.
 One day, he walked outside and saw a piece of gold on the road.
 He thought that someone lost it, but since no other one saw it, so he pocketed it with an overjoyed and nervous mind.
-He returned home and showed the piece of gold to his wife, “Look, I got a piece of gold on the road.”
-The wife said, “I once heard a person with lofty ideals won’t drink the water of a spring which is called ‘Stealing Spring’(盗泉), and a noble-minded person won’t accept the food which was handed out in contempt.
+At home, he showed the gold to his wife and said, “Look, I got a piece of gold on the road.”
+The wife said, “I once heard a person with lofty ideals won’t drink the water of a spring which is called ‘Stealing Spring’(盜泉), and a noble-minded person won’t accept the food which is handed out in contempt.
 Now you pocket the gold for your greed.
 Don’t you think it can sully your reputation?”
 Yue Yangzi felt very ashamed, and threw the gold away.

 When you see the above paragraphs, you must think that several years later Yue Yangzi finished studying and returned home, and then the young couple lived happily.
-In our middle school, the literature textbook collected the story, but only excerpted the above contents.
-So at that time, I thought the later life of Yue Yangzi and his wife would be romantic.
-However, last year I read the chapter “Stories of Women”(列女传) of the book “History of the Later Han”(后汉书) which is a historical work written by Fan Ye (范晔) in the Southern Dynasties (南朝), and then know this story has a tragic end.
+When we were middle students, we only knew the above excerpted contents from a textbook.
+However, after I read the chapter “Stories of Women”(列女傳) of “History of the Later Han”(後漢書), a historical work written by Fan Ye in the Southern Dynasties, I found the tragic end of the story.

 The home of Yue Yangzi was very poor.
-Yangzi’s wife wove every day, and then sold cloth in the market, but the income was too small to improve the life of her home.
-One day, a hen wrongly ran into the backyard of Yue Yangzi’s home.
-The younger sister of Yangzi caught the hen and killed it by stealth.
-She cooked it.
-When she was preparing to eat the hen, Yangzi’s wife returned home from the market.
-Yangzi’s sister held her hand and wanted to share the hen with her.
-Yangzi’s wife asked the young girl how she got a hen, and the girl told the truth to her.
-Yangzi’s wife watched the savory hen, but she didn’t taste it.
+Yangzi’s wife wove every day, and then sold cloth in the market, but the income was too small to improve the living of her home.
+One day, a chicken wrongly ran into the backyard of Yue Yangzi’s home.
+The younger sister of Yangzi killed the chicken and cooked it.
+She wanted to share the food with Yangzi’s wife.
+Yangzi’s wife watched the chicken, but she didn’t taste it.
 She dumbly shed tears.
 Yangzi’s sister asked her why she felt so sad.
-The wife of Yangzi said, “I am sad that we are so poor that the hen of others became our food.”
-Yangzi’s sister blushed, and she threw the savory food away.
+The wife of Yangzi said, “I am sad because we are so poor that the chicken of others became our food.”
+Yangzi’s sister blushed, and she threw the chicken away.

-One day, a robber saw Yangzi’s wife was a beautiful woman, and he evilly wanted to get her.
-The robber kidnapped Yangzi’s sister for forcing Yangzi’s wife to follow him.
-Yangzi’s wife heard the cry of the young girl, and then she held a kitchen knife and rushed to the outside.
+One day, a robber evilly wanted to get Yangzi’s wife.
+He kidnapped Yangzi’s sister for forcing Yangzi’s wife to follow him.
+Yangzi’s wife heard the cry of the young girl, and then she held a knife and rushed to the outside.
 The robber said, “Put your knife down, and follow me, and then I will release the young girl.
 Or I will kill her.”
 Yangzi’s wife watched the sky and sighed.
-She was a pure woman who was loyal and faithful to her dear husband.
+She was a pure woman who was loyal and faithful to her husband.
 She gathered up all her courage, and then, she cut her own throat by her knife!
-The young virtuous lady died.
+The virtuous lady died.
 The robber was shocked.
 He released Yangzi’s sister, and rapidly ran away.